JusticeHanson/Indian-Start-up-Investment-Analysis/README.md

 All four dataset (2018 -2021 ) was retrived from ther respective source for the purpose of this analysis.

 # 9. Tools for Analysis
- I will utilize the following tools:
+ I utilize the following tools:

 - **Python's:**